pkrll/RefMem/Github.md

 #### **5)** Issue an issue when a bug is bugging you

 Use Github's ``issue`` feature to report bugs, rather than posting it (only) on *Slack* or *Trello*.

+When creating ``issues``, be specific.
+Use a good, clear title and paste in (using the code or quote blocks) the buggy code or error message.

+##### How do I do it?
+Click on the "Issues" tab in the repository.